PrincessRTFM/ffxiv-extended/plugins-and-mods.md

 TTMP files are basically zip files with only two files inside them: `TTMPD.mpd` and `TTMPL.mpl`.
 If you open up the modpack file with something like 7zip or winrar and see any _other_ files (some authors include screenshots in their modpack) you should delete them and try importing again.

 This _usually_ happens with "advanced" modpack files that let you choose options when you import them.
-TexTools lets mod authors include screenshots of the options to help you decide what you want, but Penumbra doesn't understand modpack files with those extra screenshots.
+TexTools lets mod authors include screenshots of the options to help you decide what you want, but Penumbra may have trouble understand modpack files with those extra screenshots.

 </details>

 <details>
 <summary>The other way</summary>

 If that doesn't work, then unfortunately your best bet is to import the mod into TexTools and then re-export it to a new, fresh `.ttmp2` file.
 This will usually require closing the game, although it's entirely possible to create a _second_ installation specifically for TexTools.
 Unfortunately, if the modpack file is an advanced one with configuration options, you _won't_ be able to change them live in Penumbra, because TT only imports the options you choose to apply at mod installation, which means the exported modpack file will only have those options in it.

+If you have the patience and you're willing to dig around in the guts of the Penumbra mod, you can try exporting every combination of options that you're interested in and manually creating the options in the Penumbra mod, but that's pretty advanced, and I'm not going to go into details about it here.

 </details>